kaiorosa1/100-days-of-code/log-r2.md

 ### Day 82: July 27, 2019

-**Today's Progress**: I worked on the URL Shortner project on freeCodeCamp.
+**Today's Progress**: I worked on the URL Shortener project on freeCodeCamp.
 I mainly worked on fixing a bug and creating the Short Model.
 I also watched some SQL Server Tutorial.
 The tutorials are very basic but I think it's important to cover everything since I need to be familiar with it.

 **Thoughts**: Back-end is more fun than front-end one and I'm just scratching the surface.
 I'm wondering how can I create projects in SQL Server.
 I know I'll be coding a lot in SQL but I want to be working on my own side projects and I want them to be in SQL Server.